Sleeping Through the Semester

 When you’re packed into a lecture hall with hundreds of other underclassmen for Intro Psychology, it’s a safe bet that dozens of your classmates may be dozing off.
 Indeed, our respondents were most likely to report sleeping in class as freshmen, the year in which many students take such courses.

 By contrast, our respondents were far less likely to sleep in elective courses.
 This result suggests that sincere interest in a given subject may supersede sleep needs.
 Additionally, students were relatively unlikely to catch some shut-eye in courses exploring diversity and culture.
 Perhaps these subjects produce attention-worthy discussions and personal reflection.

-Why Students Are Dozing Off
+Why Are Students Are Dozing Off?